KS X 1001: Character set 0x23 / 0xA3 (row number 3, basic Latin / ISO 646-KR)

-This set corresponds to KS X 1003 (the ISO 646 variant for Korean, a similar set to ASCII), but as two-byte codes preceded by 0x23 (or 0xA3 in GR-delegated (EUC) form).
+This set corresponds to KS X 1003 (the ISO 646 variant for Korean, a similar set to ASCII), but as two-byte codes preceded by 0x23 (or 0xA3 in GR-invoked (EUC) form).
 It includes the English alphabet / Basic Latin alphabet, western Arabic numerals and punctuation.

 Compare the Roman set of JIS X 0201, which differs by including a Yen sign rather than a Won sign.
 Contrast the third rows of KPS 9566 and of JIS X 0208, which follow the ISO 646 layout but only include letters and digits.

 Encodings such as EUC-KR and UHC combine KS X 1001 with single-byte ASCII or KS X 1003, and hence use alternative Unicode mappings to the Halfwidth and Fullwidth Forms block for the double-byte representations of these characters.

 Character set 0x24 / 0xA4 (row number 4, Hangul jamo)

 This set includes modern Hangul consonants, followed by vowels, both ordered by South Korean collation customs, followed by obsolete consonants.
 When used individually, these characters map to the Unicode Hangul Compatibility Jamo block, and do not have a one-to-one mapping with the position-specific characters in the Hangul Jamo block.
 Compare with row 4 of the North Korean KPS 9566.
 Character 04-52 is a Hangul Filler (see above), used in combining sequences.